railken/mangafox/README.md

 ## Copyright

-All mangas is copyrighted to their respective author.
+All manga is copyrighted to their respective author.
 Please buy the manga if it's available in your country.